Mohamed-Teba/AI-Platform-Tasks/README.md

 - Gradient computations
 - Loss curves (in later tasks)

-## 🤝 Contributing
-Love the project?
-Contribute by:
-- Adding new tasks or notebooks ✨
-- Fixing bugs or improving code 🐛
-- Suggesting enhancements via issues 💡

-1. Fork the repo and create a branch: `git checkout -b feature/amazing-task`
-2. Commit changes: `git commit -m "Add cool new task"`
-3. Push and open a PR! 🎉

 Report issues: [Open an issue](https://github.com/Mohamed-Teba/AI-Platform-Tasks/issues)

 ## 📄 License
 This project is open-source under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE.Txt) for details.

----

-Built with ❤️ by Mohamed Teba | Last updated: October 06, 2025 | Questions?
-Reach out! 😊

----

-**To download this as a .md file:** Copy the content above (starting from `# 🧠 AI Platform Tasks Repository` to the end), paste it into a text editor (like Notepad or VS Code), and save the file as `README.md`.
-Upload it to your GitHub repo! 💾